ceedd/Genesys-for-FoundryVTT/README.md

 # Genesys for FoundryVTT

-An attempt at implementing Genesys Rpg
+An attempt at implementing the Genesys Charactersheet for FoundryVTT